zx80/flask-simple-auth/README.md

-  There are plenty authentication schemes available in a web server such as [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/), all of which probably more efficiently implemented than python code, so this should be the preferred option.
+  There are plenty authentication schemes available in a web server such as [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/), all of which probably more efficiently implemented than this python code, so it should be the preferred option.
   However, it could require significant configuration effort compared to the application-side approach.